 Unlike the MON-50, the MON-90 is not equipped with scissor legs.
-It is only equipped with a tree spike mounting.
+It may utilise a tree spike mounting.
 The MON-90 comes with a distinctive case (the same size as an 82mm mortar case) with an aiming marker indentation on the lid that braces the mine.
 Sometimes the MON-90 can be found deployed on this storage box.